spatialos/gdk-for-unity/docs/content/deploy.md

     1. Once you’ve finished playing, select **Stop** in the Console.

-## Get started with the Playground project
+## Quickstart: How to deploy the `Playground ` project

 This guide walks you through starting a SpatialOS game from the Unity Editor, either using SpatialOS running locally on your computer, or using SpatialOS in the cloud.
-It uses the `Playground` as an example which is a basic Unity project using SpatialOS.
+It uses the `Playground` as an example; the `Playground` comes with the GDK.
+It is a basic Unity project which uses SpatialOS.

 ### Prerequisites